datchung/blog-posts/2021/2021-02-20_API Development in NET with GraphQL/Post.md

 ## 8. <a name='conclusion'></a>Conclusion

 This course is a practical introduction to GraphQL with real examples.
-Here are some related topics to dig in deeper:
+Here are some related topics further research:
 * Authentication and authorization
 * Subscription performance (eg. how do connections scale, etc)
 * HTTP request equivalent of GraphQL queries